Meet our Faculty!

 Joseph Blajda

-Throughout her career, Sylvia has collaborated with various organizations, including Special Arts New Hampshire, to support adults with emotional challenges.
-Her teaching experience also includes instructing children in multimedia arts and conducting workshops for adults.
+Throughout her career, Sylvia collaborated with various organizations, including Special Arts New Hampshire, to support adults with emotional challenges.
+Her teaching experience also included instructing children in multimedia arts and conducting workshops for adults.

-Since 2002, Sylvia has been a faculty member at the Kimball Jenkins School of Art, where she offers all-level watercolor classes and summer workshops.
+Sylvia was a faculty member at the Kimball Jenkins School of Art since 2002, where she offered all-level watercolor classes and summer workshops.
 She also taught college students at NHTI Concord NH, focusing on painting and book illustration.

 Before her teaching career, she gained significant experience in advertising as the first female art director at Young & Rubicam, working on major campaigns.
-A graduate of Chelsea School of Commercial Art in London, Sylvia has participated in numerous workshops and exhibited her artwork in various esteemed venues, including the Currier Museum of Art.
-Her extensive experience continues to inspire and cultivate artistic skills in her students.
+A graduate of Chelsea School of Commercial Art in London, Sylvia participated in numerous workshops and exhibited her artwork in various esteemed venues, including the Currier Museum of Art.
+Her creative legacy continues to inspire and cultivate artistic skills in her students.
+Sylvia passed away at the age of 91 years old on October 8, 2024.
+To learn more about Sylvia, click here.

 I’m Hannah, and my journey with pottery began in 2019 with an intro to pottery night class.
 Since then, I’ve been hooked.
 I stopped when the rest of the world did in 2020, but found myself drawn back to ceramics with an open Independent Artist spot at Kimball Jenkins at the end of 2022.
 After that, I fully immersed myself into the world of ceramics at Kimball Jenkins, and gradually evolved into an instructor, teaching pottery nights and weekly beginner classes!